 For installation, you can expect to pay somewhere between $40 and $70 per hour for a professional team to work the job.
 However, this usually doesn’t take more than a couple of hours (depending on the size of the space).

 Despite its dramatically different appearance, blown-in insulation ends up costing about the same as other forms of insulation with comparable R-values.
 For example, a 19-lb bag of blown-in cellulose costs around $30; this will cover around 40 square feet.

 This means that a typical attic will cost between $600 and $1,200 to cover with blown-in insulation.
-This is roughly the same as with batts or fiberglass rolls.
+This is roughly the same as with batt or fiberglass rolls prices.

 A typical fiberglass batt will have an R-value of around 3.7 per inch.
 Blown-in cellulose usually offers between 3.2 and 3.8 per inch, giving roughly the same amount of insulation.

 To learn more about R-value, go to our what is insulation r-value page.

 In the vast majority of cases, choosing blown-in insulation is a supplement, not a comparison.

 You add blown-in insulation either in addition to batts or rolled fiberglass, or you install it in parts of your home that batts or rolls couldn’t fit anyway.

 Therefore, the question when it comes to blown-in insulation is one of cost and necessity.
 What this guide has shown is that there are a number of advantages when it comes to the use of blown-in insulation.